jaybill/absu/README.md

 * Simple 2D physics

 ## Installation
-The following instructions assume you're doing your development on a modern (as of 2018) computer running a recent version of Windows, OSX or Linux but that you'll actually compile your code inside of [DOSBox](https://www.dosbox.com/).
-Currently these instructions pertain specifically to Windows 10, but they should be broadly applicable to whatever OS you're using with pretty minor tweaking.
-While I'm certain you could get the tools and all working using DJGPP's cross compiler, you're on your own setting that up.
-There's a project called [build-djgpp](https://github.com/andrewwutw/build-djgpp) that can help with this, but as of this writing it only supports up to version 7.2.0 of DJGPP and it hasn't been updated for a year.
+The following instructions assume you're doing your development on modern computer running a recent version of something UN*X-y, like Linux, OSX or Windows via something like WSL.
+You could probably figure out how to get it to work under Windows natively, but that's outside of the scope of this document.
+You could probably _also_ get it to work by having your entire development environment in DOSBox (I used to do this, actually) but again, you're on your own there.
+We'l be using DJGPP's cross compiler, which is a neat package that lets you target 32-bit DOS on a modern OS.
+You can get this running a number of different ways, including your distro's package manager, compiling it yourself, etc. My current favorite method (and by far the easiest) is a project called [build-djgpp](https://github.com/andrewwutw/build-djgpp).
+You can compile it yourself, but they also have prebuilt binaries for a number of platforms [here](https://github.com/andrewwutw/build-djgpp/releases).

 **NOTE:** absU targets the _DOSBox_ emulator, not physical computers.
 Old PC hardware is becoming increasingly rare and fragile.
 If you want to fight collectors for "vintage hardware" on eBay so you can get it home and spend your weekend resolving IRQ conflicts, then hey, go for it.
 It would probably work fine on an actual 386 or 486 PC running DOS.
-I haven't tested it, don't plan to and have no plans to support anything that isn't DOSBox.
+It should also work fine in hardware emulators like [86Box](https://86box.net/) and [PCEm](https://pcem-emulator.co.uk/).
+I haven't tested any of that, don't plan to and have no plans to support anything that isn't DOSBox.

 ### Prerequisites
 * [DOSBox](https://www.dosbox.com/)